papoanaya/emacs_utils/README.md

   done.
 - org-groff.el : Org Export for groff using groff's Memorandum Macros.
-Another work in progress but it exports the basic outlines, todo  and date markers (SCHEDULED: DEADLINE:).
+Another work in progress but it exports the basic outlines, todo, rudimentary table export and date markers (SCHEDULED: DEADLINE:).
-  No table or graph support as of yet, but the objective is to be able to use TBL and PIC to support those.
+  No graph support as of yet, but the objective is to be able to use TBL and PIC to support those.
 It is based on the LaTeX export code.
 There is still a lot of the latex code there that needs to be cleaned up.
 It will be done  as soon as I find